14 Best Cable Chest Exercises (With Workout Routines)

 1. In a standing position, grab and hold the handles of overhead pulleys on both sides.

-2. Bend slightly forwards and extend your arms, feeling a good stretch in your chest muscles.
+2. Bend slightly forward and extend your arms.
+Feel a good stretch in your chest muscles.

 3. Now flex your arms with elbows slightly bent and get a good chest contraction.